Thursday, December 22, 2016

 December 8, 2016

-While patrolling the streets I saw him walking away from a known drug house.
-They call drugs dope for a reason because this dope thought he was the only who knew where to score cocaine at 2 in the morning.
+While patrolling the streets, I saw him walking away from a known drug house.
+They call drugs dope for a reason because this dope thought he was the only one who knew where to score cocaine at 2 in the morning.
 The only thing that stood out differently in this neighborhood other than this dude was a house with a nicely manicured lawn.

 "Where do I go from here," he muttered.

-“Do you mean the process of the arrest?
-Or where do you go from here, in this life?”
+"Do you mean the process of the arrest?
+Or where do you go from here in this life?"
 I asked.

-I stared at him from my rear view mirror.
+I stared at him from my rearview mirror.
 He was a defeated man.
-He had nothing else to say so he stared out the window.
+He had nothing else to say, so he stared out the window.
 His life was as dark as it is night.

 "Can you turn up for me?"
 He asked.